eye-division/eyegallery/README.md

 Using the Open Graph Protocol or Twitter Card metadata, you can automatically set the images and text used when people share your site on Twitter or Facebook.
 These take a bit of setup, but are well worth it.
 The relevant fields are at the end of the `_config.yml` file.

-Also there is another protocol, the Open Source protocol, for saying where your site is hosted if the source is open.
-This helps develops more easily see your code if they are interested, or if they have issues.
-For more, see http://osprotocol.com.

 ### Category Descriptions

 You can enhance the `posts.html` archive page with descriptions of your post categories.
 See the __descriptions__ section of `_config.yml`: